buhrmi/buhrmi/README.md

 ### Demo

-The Shitcoin Society is using this framework in production for [Shitcoin Swap](https://www.shitcoinswap.com) - an open source alternative to Binance, Coinbase, etc.
+My startup [Shitcoin Society](https://www.shitcoinsociety.com) is using this framework to develop [Shitcoin Swap](https://www.shitcoinswap.com) - an open source alternative to Binance, Coinbase, etc.

-By the way, the Shitcoin Society has raised $0 so far.
-Let me know if you'd like to invest and become a shareholder 😄
+By the way, so far we have raised $0.
+Let me know if you'd like to come on board as early investor 😄

 ## Old portfolio stuff